deep-inamdar/Planet_Labs_Technical_Assessment/README.md

 4) It was unclear if the time was on a 24 hour clock or not.
 5) Automatic extraction of images is not comprehensive (if one half of a data aquistion was collected at 11:59PM on the 1st, and the second half was collected at 12:00am on the 2nd, they would be treated as different time series entries)
 6) There were slightly different atmospheric coeffiencts between the two halves of the 20200727 imagery.
 I decided to use the coefficents form the first image on both under the assumption that the atmospheric differences between the two images were negligble (which they should be if data was collected under stable illumination connditions).
-7) Since all of the images are from the same
+7) Since all of the images are from the same size, we dont need to spatially subset the data...it would have been nice to add image check function to see if all images have the same transform
+8) It was unclear